X

 Technical errors, hacks, and outages can strike at any time, resulting in the loss of some or all of your site’s data.
 There’s nothing worse than frantically struggling to recover what you’d spent hours building in the first place.

 The best way to deal with these situations is to back up your website regularly and stay prepared.
-Then if you lose your site data for any reason, you can easily restore your backup and restart your business where you left it.
+Then, if you lose your site data for any reason, you can easily restore your backup and restart the business where you left it.

 In this tutorial, we’ll teach you how to restore WordPress data from a backup.
 To do so, we’ll cover 4 different methods: